Triple P at a glance

-- Triple P is typically implemented by government bodies across regions/countries (typically Health, Families, Education)
+- Triple P is typically implemented by government bodies or jurisdictions across regions/countries (typically Health, Families, Education)

 - Subject of two primetime ITV1 series in the UK.
 Driving Mum and Dad Mad followed 10 families as their lives were transformed by Triple P.